tshepang/blog/content/dredd-2012.md

 ---

-I should be grateful that I didn't get to see lead actor's untalented face, though I was exposed to the embarassing mimicry of the Sylvester angry mouth.
+I should be grateful that I didn't get to see lead actor's untalented face, though I was exposed to the embarrassing mimicry of the Sylvester angry mouth.

   [the 1995 movie]: @/judge-dredd-1995.md